intel/afxdp-plugins-for-kubernetes/README.md

 The device plugin binary can also be run manually on the host for development and testing purposes.
 In these scenarios the device plugin will search for a `config.json` file in its current directory, or the device plugin can be pointed to a config file using the `-config` flag followed by a filepath.

-### Default Behaviour
-If no config is given, the default behaviour of the device plugin is to discover AF_XDP capable devices on the node and create device pools based on driver type.
-For example, a host with a single 4-port X710 NIC will result in 4 devices being added to the `cndp/i40e` pool.

 ### Driver Pools
 It is possible to have multiple driver types in a single device pool.
-The example below will result in a pool named `cndp/intel` that contains all the x710 and all E810 devices on the node.
+The example below will result in a pool named `afxdp/intel` that contains all the x710 and all E810 devices on the node.

 ```
 {